 Contemplation was originally derived in the 16th century from Latin contemplationem (nom. contemplatio) which can be directly translated as the act of looking at.
 The core of the word stems from looking into something carefully, observing.
 In 1605 Bacon wrote: “The day wherein God did rest, & contemplate his own works”.
 The root for contemplationem would be the verb contemplari meaning to gaze attentively, observe, survey.
 Around four centuries ago it was more likely for the word to be used in a religious context.
-Contemplari was based on templum meaning “area for the taking of auguries or place for observation”, which derived from temple (from Latin building for worship or place for observation) In Old French (12th century) contemplation meant “religious musing” if one would translate directly.
+Contemplari was based on templum meaning “area for the taking of auguries or place for observation”, which derived from temple (from Latin building for worship or place for observation).
+In Old French (12th century) contemplation meant “religious musing” if one would translate directly.

 A temple is the place where a person’s level of viewing the world changes.
 It’s the place where humans get closer to experiencing the sacred; they experience something universal.
 Contemplation itself as an act can represent the experience of being inside the temple by looking carefully into something.
 By observing something continuously, looking deep into the subject allows someone to create a microcosm of the particular observation.
 Essentially the microcosm recreates the experience of being inside the temple, and this process proves how the process of contemplating is so rooted in its origin.